Philipsen denies Cavendish to claim Tour de France hat trick

 Eritrea's Biniam Girmay finished third.

-"I was always on a good wheel and never had to do a big effort before I had to produce my sprint.
-If you had told me a week ago, I would have told you that you're crazy.
-We will just continue to add others."
+"I was always on a good wheel and never had to make a big effort before I had to produce my sprint.
+If you had told me a week ago, I'd have told you that you're crazy.
+We will just continue to add others (stage wins)."

 Philipsen, however, is wary of the Cavendish threat as the Manxman seems to be getting closer to the record win he has been seeking for his last Tour before heading into retirement at the end of the season.

-"He was really strong and I would also love to see him win, like everybody, and for sure he will keep trying, he's up there in good condition."
+"He was really strong and I would also love to see him win (a stage), like everybody, and for sure he will keep trying, he's up there in good condition."

-Cavendish had won the last time the Tour visited Bordeaux, in 2010.
+Cavendish, who had won the last time the Tour visited Bordeaux, in 2010, could not do much more although he pointed out that his rival had changed lines in his sprint

-Defending champion Jonas Vingegaard of Denmark retained the overall leader's yellow jersey, 25 seconds ahead of second-placed Tadej Pogacar of Slovenia with Australian Jai Hindley in third place, 1:34 off the pace.
+"I'd imagine a couple of teams might protest.
+He came from the left to the right but it's not for me to discuss," he told reporters.

+"I was in a quite good position, where I wanted in the long, straight finish.
+I was on the right wheel and I kicked a little early but actually I had done the same in 2010.
+Then I had to sit down.
+There was nothing you could do.
+We'll keep trying again."

 In the points classification, Philipsen leads France's Bryan Coquard by a huge 88 points with Cavendish a further 28 points behind.